 Before closing a business, there are certain factors that the entrepreneur should look up to.
 Lack of money and growth are the two main reasons that contribute to this factors.
 Not getting the expected results is also an indicator that the business is not doing well and it is time to wrap up the business.
 Also, the struggle, the grind and the lack of capital are also the reasons why many entrepreneurs and start-ups decide to quit.
 This might be because of poor decisions and research about the market.
-If you are unsure about your decisions and if it does involve some serious risks, then it is best not to involve in those areas.
+If you are unsure about your decisions and if it does involve some serious risks, then it is best not to involve in those areas and close your business.

 1. You don’t recognize yourself anymore: